open-sdg/open-sdg/docs/open-sdg-features.md

 For more detailed information see the [Reporting status](reporting-status.md) page.

-## Accessibility High Contrast version
-As well as the default contrast version, Open SDG also offers a high contrast version.
-By default two menu buttons show, to allow users to choose between the different contrast levels, for example on the [US site](https://sdg.data.gov/).
-Another approach is to use a contrast toggle button, for example on the [UK site](https://sustainabledevelopment-uk.github.io/).

-For guidance on how to use the more accessible contrast button, see the Configuration page [contrast_type](configuration.md) section.

-## Filter by disaggregation
-Open SDG platforms allow data to be displayed in a way in which it can be filtered by disaggregation.
-This allows user to compare different breakdowns for a particular indicator.
+## Targets on goal pages

-An example of providing disaggregation filtering is [indicator 5.2.2 on the UK site](https://sustainabledevelopment-uk.github.io/5-2-2/).
+By default, targets are not shown on the goal pages.
+An example of this is the [UK Open SDG platform](https://sustainabledevelopment-uk.github.io/1/).

+However, Open SDG platforms can be configured to show targets on the goal pages.
+An example of this is [Armenia's Open SDG platform](https://armstat.github.io/sdg-site-armenia/1/)

-This feature is configured with the data files.
-For guidance on how to provide disaggregation filtering, see the [Data format page](data-format.md).
+For guidance on how to display targets on your goal pages, see the Customisations page [*Optional feature: Goal page layouts*](customisation.md#optional-feature-goal-page-layouts) section.

 ## News, posts, and categories
 Open SDG includes the ability to post news and updates to your site.
 In all respects, this functionality matches what is described in [this Jekyll documentation](https://jekyllrb.com/docs/posts/).